 "Parents aren't doing children a service to let them live in squalor," says professional organizer Joyce I. Anderson, author of Help, I'm Knee-Deep in Clutter!
-(Amacom 2007).
+(Amacom).

 Change kids' ways with these tips:

-Some parents—including professional organizer Marsha Sims, mother of three boys—raise a white flag rather than do battle.
-"When my sons hit their teens, I let them live like pigs in their own rooms as long as they kept their doors closed," says Sims, who wrote Organizing Your Day (Revell 2009) with Sandra Felton.
+Some parents—including Sims'—raise a white flag rather than go to battle.
+"When my sons hit their teens, I let them live like pigs in their own rooms as long as they kept their doors closed," she says.
 "With the doors closed, I could pretend their rooms were clean and pristine."

 Those of us with smaller imaginations or extra-messy kids, like Tracy Bernstein of Ardsley, New York, might long for a less laissez-faire approach to keep the health department at bay.
 Her 15-year-old son is "the classic slob who takes off his clothes and drops them on the bedroom floor," says Bernstein.
 "He can't ever find anything because his room is such a mess.
 We live in a small house, so what my kids do in their bedrooms affects us all."